XTLS/Xray-docs-next/docs/en/config/transports/splithttp.md

 The value on the client must not be higher than on the server.
 Otherwise, connectivity issues will occur.

-## Known issues

-* ALPN negotiation is currently not correctly implemented.
-HTTPS connections always assume HTTP/2 prior knowledge.

 ## Protocol details

 See [PR](https://github.com/XTLS/Xray-core/pull/3412) for extensive discussion and revision of the protocol.
 Here is a summary, and the minimum needed to be
 compatible:

-1. `GET /?session=UUID` starts a new "virtual" stream connection.
+1. `GET /<UUID>` opens the download.
 The server immediately responds with `200 OK` and `Transfer-Encoding: chunked`, and immediately sends a two-byte payload to force HTTP middleboxes into flushing headers.

-2. Once the client has read all of this, it can start uploading using `POST /?session=UUID?seq=0`. `seq` can be used like TCP seq number, and multiple "packets" may be sent concurrently.
+2. Client uploads using `POST /<UUID>/<seq>`. `seq` starts at `0` and can be used like TCP seq number, and multiple "packets" may be sent concurrently.
    The server has to reassemble the "packets" live.
 The sequence number never resets for simplicity reasons.

+   The client may open upload and download in any order, either one starts a session.
+However, eventually `GET` needs to be opened (current deadline is hardcoded to 30 seconds) If not, the session will be terminated.

 3. The `GET` request is kept open until the tunneled connection has to be terminated.
 Either server or client can close.
 How this actually works